filecoin-project/community/projects/application/AvatarMetaverse.md

 ## Project Description
 <!--Describe your project in a few sentences. -->
-Next is the time of the Metaverse!
-No matter where they are in Metaverse or wherever they are, the characters are there and have a strong personalization!
-Our goal is to provide everyone with an Avatar in Metaverse !

-We will use NFT.storage to store and produce metadata for everyone’s avatar, and finally store it on the polygon chain ！ Eventually we will implement a protocol of DID + Wallet address = Avatar NFT
+Avatar Metaverse is an identity avatar metaverse that uses Filecoin to store the underlying identity.
+We use a combination of avatar NFT and wallet address and DID constructs Metaverse's identity system.
+With such a decentralized identity,
+A permanent, time-stamped record of personal achievements, contributions, interests, and activities to date can be made.

 ### Plans
-- Modify the UI
-- Improve the NFT market
+1. Complete the mint process of Avatar NFT
+2. Increase nft market
-- Connect to opensea
+3. Connect to Opensea
+4. add user did system

 ## Project Status
 <!--brainstorming, fundraising, under development, beta, shipped, etc-->